ChooseWhy Choose This Program?

 The variety of internships that have been completed under the supervision of this department is evidence of the flexible and creative applicability of degrees in English.
 Students find internship opportunities through the Career Development Office, through faculty and staff members, or on their own.

-interested in arranging an internship in English should contact their individual academic
+Students interested in arranging an internship in English should contact their individual

 Preface is a student-run and reviewed literature and art magazine.
 Its past includes beautiful and expressive works, name changes, and, at one point, nearly ending completely.
 With the work of a few dedicated individuals over the decades, Preface has survived as a medium of student expression for Goucher College.